dlaurie/lua-apl/README.md

     Some characters are available on both keyboards, but beware: AltGr `∼∧⋆−∣` may look the same but are non-ASCII.
 There are no commonly accepted non-ASCII alternatives for `<>+=.,!?/\`, otherwise I would have used them too.
 The difference matters only at the Lua level: inside an APL expression, you may use either of the look-alike characters.

+    The above layout pays some respect to tradition, with changes mostly being additions.

-3. Nothing to do with UTF-8, but you must follow the instructions are given in the comments to `apl.c` in order to get the module `apl_core`.
+3. Nothing to do with UTF-8, but you must follow the instructions given in the comments to `apl.c` in order to get the module `apl_core`.

 4. Rebuild your Lua to make it recognize APL input and act accordingly.
 You need to replace `lua.c` by the file `lua-apl.c`.
 See [Installing the APL interpreter](#installing-the-apl-interpreter).